nuc134r/BatteryMonitor/README.md

+**Recent hardware/drivers allow Windows to do that automatically.
+So this utility is kinda outdated but still can be used on old devices.**

 Application sets *Power saver* scheme when working on battery and *High performance* when power is plugged.
 A power scheme change produces a tray notification.

 ![Tray notification demo](https://hsto.org/files/98b/314/242/98b3142425a04beda62c48ca67a0c210.gif)